jessicalynn03/soul-love-anime-part2/README.md

 ![page 2 wireframe](blogpostwireframe.png)

 1. User Story
+- The user will have the ability to select any anime on the list of animes displayed on the home page upon clicking the title located below the anime cover.

+- The user will then be directed to a blog page where they can create a blog.

+- User can also navigate to different pages by clicking any of the nav bars located above the title of the browser.

+2. Stretch Goals

 - The user will have the ability to select any anime  on the animes displayed on the home page upon click.